INEQUALITY IN HIGHER EDUCATION

 The third article, published in Research in Higher Education, examines (1) to what extent between-high school differences in students’ college attendance can be explained by high schools’ geographic context rather than the policies and practices schools can more readily change, and (2) whether this relationship is different for economically advantaged vs. disadvantaged students.

-A fourth study, posted in the Wisconsin Center for Education Research Working Paper Series and currently in resubmission, examines (1) the economic disparity in college attendance in Wisconsin, conditional and unconditional on academic achievement, and (2) the extent to which various high school practices and resources explain economically disadvantaged students’ probabilities of college attendance.
+The fifth article, forthcoming at Center for Educational Policy Studies Journal, examines (1) the economic disparity in college attendance in Wisconsin, conditional and unconditional on academic achievement, and (2) the extent to which various high school practices and resources explain economically disadvantaged students’ probabilities of college attendance.

 QUANTITATIVE STUDIES OF INCLUSION, DIVERSITY, AND EQUITY